-The necromancer turned and strode so the cell door.
-"I am finished, and it is dine.
+The necromancer turned and strode to the cell door.
+"I am finished, and it is time.
 Bring them."

-High Priest Pluell shrew a frightened look behind him at the prisoners and then fled after his demented master.
+High Priest Pluell threw a frightened look behind him at the prisoners and then fled after his demented master.
 The temple guards, six of them altogether, some with lances and some with swords, prodded the captives with the points of their weapons and marched them off down the corridor.

-"I do not know what will happen, Germ," whispered Toll as they walked along, guards ringing them in on every side.
+"I do not know what will happen, Gerin," whispered Toli as they walked along, guards ringing them in on every side.
 "But stay alert to any possibility of escape.
-I, too, will be watching, and if I say run," you fly as fast as you can and do not look back.
+I, too, will be watching, and if I say 'run,' you fly as fast as you can and do not look back.
 Agreed?"

 "Agreed."
-Germ nodded resolutely, and Toli knew he would do as he was told.
+Gerin nodded resolutely, and Toli knew he would do as be was told.

 When they reached the entrance hall of the temple, the great doors were thrown open and the prisoners were led out onto the steps of the temple.
-Before them on the flagging of the seniple yard stood the great altar which bad been moved from its place in the temple near the sacred stone and established as the foot of the steps in frill sighs of the onlookers now crowding into she space within the walls.
+Before them on the flagging of the temple yard stood the great altar which had been moved from its place in the temple near the sacred stone and established at the foot of the steps in full sight of the onlookers now crowding into the space within the walls.

-People from as far away as Hinsenby, Perich, and Woodsend, 997'

-and nosa faw from Aukelon, streamed into she yard, jointing fit a place orwordhadgoneousthasshePrincewasheldznshe High Temple and that the King would seek to ranaom him there.
-And as many as could trawl quickly on horse or on Ibos came so see their King humbled and she temple exalted and its supremacy reasserted.
-For though they loved their King. they famed their god more.
-The simple people believed that she Dragon King had an she god Arid of the High Temple by commissioning a new temple to be built so a strange new god; and for this she King, thoughKinghewas,mustbepunished.
-Many, so look at them, had walked all nighs; their clothing was still wet from the rain they had endured to be present at the moment the King laid his enchant el sword aside They wasted reverently, whispering behind their hands so their neighbors, while others 4lked openly, laughing and joking about what was soon to takep
+People from as far away as Hinsenby, Persch, and Woodsend, and not a few from Askelon, streamed into the yard, jostling for a place to stand, for word had gone out that the Prince was held in the High Temple and that the King would seek to ransom him there.
+And as many as could travel quickly on horse or on foot came to see their king humbled and the temple exalted and its supremacy reasserted.
+For though they loved their King, they feared their god more.
+The simple people believed that the Dragon King had angered the god Ariel of the High Temple by commissioning a new temple to be built to a strange new god; and for this the King, though